trellisconnect/js-sdk-docs/README.md

       client_id: '<API_CLIENT_ID>',

       // Set `closeConfirmation` to `false` to have users skip the confirmation dialog after clicking the close button.
-      // that appears when a users attempts to exit the flow.
-Setting to false
-      // will close the widget immediately.
       closeConfirmation: true,

       // onSuccess(connectionId, metadata)